 Additionally, we reckon that what sets our organization apart is its innovative strategy, using a participatory & methodical approach.
 Indeed, we consider scientific methodology, through research, whether quantitative or qualitative, as a key pillar in all our advocacy campaigns.
 Furthermore, we strongly believe it is crucial to support citizens in recognizing and acting upon their political power for them to bring about the change they envision.
 This strategic approach has made NAHNOO a key reference for advocacy in Lebanon and internationally.

 NAHNOO is a research, capacity building and advocacy platform for participatory public policy-making, working towards an inclusive society in Lebanon.

 - NAHNOO upholds international human rights conventions and treaties, and commits to reflect them in its bylaws and work methods.

 - NAHNOO commits to be transparent and to adopt a participatory work approach.

 - NAHNOO values individual difference and diversity at all levels.

 Our story highlights

-2013: We launched three additional Public Spaces campaigns: “Bayda Ramletna” in Beirut, “Jneinetna Souretna” in Tyre, and “Al Kalaa Be Alb Baalback” in Baalback.
+Launch of the “The Coast for All” campaign for the protection of the Lebanese maritime public domain along with three additional Public Spaces campaigns: “Bayda Ramletna” in Beirut, “Jneinetna Souretna” in Tyre, and “Al Kalaa Be Alb Baalback” in Baalback.